wouter-veeken/docs/content/config.md

 ## Basics

-Vale looks for its configuration in a file named `.vale` or `_vale`.
+Vale looks for its configuration in a file named `.vale.ini` or `_vale.ini`.
 This file may be located in the current working directory, a parent directory or `$HOME`.
 If more than one configuration file is present, the closest one takes precedence.

 The basic structure of a configuration file is as follows: